iot-da/iot-da.github.io/docs/Subjects/NP1/P3/index.md

 ### Start Provisioning Service

 At the time of starting provisioning we need to specify a service name and the corresponding key.
-These translate to :
+These translate to:

 - Wi-Fi SoftAP SSID and passphrase, respectively, when scheme is `wifi_prov_scheme_softap`